tc39/proposal-temporal/docs/timezone.md

 Finally, the `Temporal.TimeZone` object itself provides access to a list of the time zones in the IANA time zone database.

+An API for creating custom time zones is under discussion.
+See [Custom Time Zone Draft](./timezone-draft.md) for more information.

 ## Constructor

 ### **new Temporal.TimeZone**(_timeZoneIdentifier_: string) : Temporal.TimeZone